Table of Contents

-Perhaps your vet isn’t experienced with disabled dogs or your dogs particular handicap.
-If it’s possible you may want to see a specialist or at least get a second (and maybe third or fourth) opinion from a different veterinarian.
+Perhaps your vet isn't experienced with disabled dogs or your dog's particular handicap.
+If possible, you may want to see a specialist or at least get a second (and maybe third or fourth) opinion from a different veterinarian.

-However, if your dog’s quality of life is not going to change with treatment and is going to be negative no matter what you do, then it may be time to say goodbye.
-That’s never an easy call to make and relying on professional help is the way to ensure that you are fully informed of and open to the suggestions on what to do.
+However, if your dog's quality of life is not going to change with treatment and is going to be negative no matter what you do, then it may be time to say goodbye.
+That’s never an easy call to make, and relying on professional help is the way to ensure that you are fully informed and open to suggestions on what to do.

 Products made for disabled dogs

-This dog wheelchair is veterinarian approved for dogs that are unable to use their hind legs due to paralysis, amputation, or injury.
-Essentially, it works like a wheel barrow.
-The dog’s hindquarters are lifted off the ground and wheels replace their hind legs.
+This dog wheelchair is veterinarian-approved for dogs that are unable to use their hind legs due to paralysis, amputation, or injury.
+Essentially, it works like a wheelbarrow.
+The dog’s hindquarters are lifted off the ground, and the wheels replace their hind legs.
 The dog can still run around, just with a little extra assistance.

 The Walkin’ Wheelchair is great because it is heavy-duty.
-The wheels are twelve inches in diameter and they work well on any terrain.
+The wheels are twelve inches in diameter, and they work well on any terrain.
 Your dog really gets a chance at a second life with this piece of equipment.
-For smaller dogs, the Huggiecart Dog Wheelchair for Small Dogs supports 18 to 40 pounds of weight and works by the same concept as the Walkin’ Wheels wheelchair.
+For smaller dogs, the HobeyHove Wheelchair for Small Dogs supports 18 to 40 pounds of weight and works by the same concept as the Walkin' Wheels wheelchair.